ONSgeo/geospatial-training/_docs/guides/python_install_anaconda.md

 The prompt should say “*(base) C:\>*”.
 Base is the standard conda environment which behaves similarly to Python.
 The goal of this guide is to create a GeoPy environment which will support geospatial work in Python.

-*C:\* is the working directory, which in this case is the root directory of the system drive.
-If this is not “*C:\*”, type ‘*c:*’ to set the system drive to the working directory.
+C:\ is the working directory, which in this case is the root directory of the system drive.
+If this is not “C:\”, type ‘*c:*’ to set the system drive to the working directory.
 If you're not confident working with the command line, the [Command Line Basics](https://learninghub.ons.gov.uk/course/view.php?id=494) course on the ONS Learning Hub is a really good resource.